 A quick look at existing data management metamodels

-If you are going to implement the data management function, your first step is to look at existing industry reference guides.
+If you are going to implement the data management function, you need to define what data management model you would like to use, and your first step is to look at existing industry reference guides.
 Your first choice will definitely be the DAMA-DMBOK Guide by DAMA International1.
 This is the most well-known and most frequently used guide in the data management community.
-If you work for a financial institution, your preference might go out to DCAM by the EDM Council2.
-The third main guide is TOGAF3, which is focused on Enterprise Architecture but it also intercepts some data management areas like data, application, and technology architecture.
-All guides are not ‘off-the-shell’ solutions though.
-To some extent they are similar, but at a closer look there are various conceptual differences.
+If you work for a financial institution, your preference might go to DCAM by the EDM Council2.
+The third leading guide is TOGAF3, which is focused on Enterprise Architecture but also intercepts some data management areas like data, application, and technology architecture.
+All guidelines are not “off-the-shelf solutions,” though.
+To some extent, they are similar, but let us take a closer look at various conceptual differences.

 The key conceptual differences between different DM metamodels

-In the following figure, I have put together the metamodels of the two guides I have mentioned before: DAMA-DMBOK by DAMA international and DCAM by Enterprise Data Management Council.
+I have compiled the metamodels of the two guides I mentioned in the following figure: DAMA-DMBOK by DAMA international and DCAM by Enterprise Data Management Council.

 Let’s briefly discuss each of the metamodels separately.

-DAMA-DMBOK 2 defines the metamodel of data management in the form of DAMA Knowledge Areas, represented in the form of DAMA Wheel.
+DAMA-DMBOK 2 defines the metamodel of data management in the form of DAMA Knowledge Areas, represented in the DAMA Wheel form.
 This model of data management is industry agnostic.
-In my article ‘DAMA-DMBOK in a nutshell’, I did a brief analysis of the guide and showed a few challenges that you could have using their model.
+In my article ‘DAMA-DMBOK in a nutshell,’ I briefly analyzed the guide and showed a few challenges that you could have used their model.